coppertop-bones/bones-kernel/docs/cheatsheets/bones lang - cheatsheet.md

 ### FUNCTIONS
 A function defines some code that we may run explicitly at a later point.
 It can have inputs and outputs.
-A function creates a new scope that cannot see variable names in parent scopes, but can see function names.
+A function creates a new scope that cannot see value or agent names in parent scopes, but can see function names.

 Examples of binary functions to add to two 64-bit floating point numbers:
 ```